FernandaFranco/sql-and-relational-databases/notes.md

 Relational db persist data in a set of relations.
 A relation is pretty much another way of saying "table".
 Sequences and views can also be relations.
 Anything you can use in a FROM clause, basically.

-A relaionship is a connection between rows of data in different tables (relations).
+A relationship is a connection between rows of data in different tables (relations).

+# database diagrams

+conceptual schema: focus on identifying entities and their relationships.

+physical schema: focus on implementation, database specific

+# foreign key

+referential integrity: the db ensures that every value on a foreign key column exists in the primary key column of the referenced table.

+It doesn't prevent null values to be stored in the foreign key column. in order to do that we also need to add the not null constraint to the column.